Professional Development Services

 Conducting Focus Groups

-Conducting Focus Groups is a series of two courses introducing the Substance Use Prevention Program (SUPP) providers to the steps necessary to conduct a successful focus group.
+Conducting Focus Groups is a series of two courses that introduce the Substance Use Prevention Program (SUPP) providers to the steps necessary to conduct a successful focus group.
 The two courses in the series include:

 Introduction to Focus Groups Register